 This lab course is a continuation of Data Management and Design (LCIS2420), with emphasis placed on database application development.
 Students will be exposed to the more advanced feature aspects of report, form and query design.
-Students will be introduced to macros, menu design, SQL and modules to automate many aspects of a database application.
-This course requires familiarity with database design and normalization.
-(Prerequisites: LCIS1400, LCIS2420)
+Students will be introduced to macros, menu design, SQL and modules to automate many aspects of a database This course requires familiarity with database design and normalization. application.
+(Prerequisites: LCIS1400, LCIS2420) (9/2013)

-LCIS2440 SQL Server LC2 L2 CR3
+LCIS2440 SQL Server

-This course prepares students with the knowledge and skills required to install, configure, administer and troubleshoot MS SQL Server.
-This course is based on MOC and is designed for preparation for Microsoft Certified Professional Exam: System Administration for Microsoft SQL Server.
-This is a core requirement for MCDBA, and an elective for MCSE.
-(Prerequisites: LCIS1320, LCIS1360)
+This course provides students with the knowledge and skills required to install, configure, administer and troubleshoot MS SQL Server.
+Students will learn to write queries and perform a wide variety of tasks using both GUI and SQL code.
+(Prerequisites: LCIS1320, LCIS1360) (9/2013)